Medically reviewed by Drugs.com. Last updated on Nov 1, 2021.

 General Dosing Instructions

-The recommended dose of Flector PATCH is one (1) patch to the most painful area twice a day.
+The recommended dose of Flector is one (1) topical system to the most painful area twice a day both in adults and pediatric patients 6 years of age and older.

-- Inform patients that, if Flector PATCH begins to peel-off, the edges of the patch may be taped down.
-If problems with adhesion persist, patients may overlay the patch with a mesh netting sleeve, where appropriate (e.g. to secure patches applied to ankles, knees, or elbows).
-The mesh netting sleeve (e.g. Curad® Hold Tite™, Surgilast® Tubular Elastic Dressing) must allow air to pass through and not be occlusive (non-breathable).
+- Inform patients that, if Flector begins to peel-off, the edges of the topical system may be taped down.
+If problems with adhesion persist, patients may overlay the topical system with a mesh netting sleeve, where appropriate (e.g. to secure topical systems applied to ankles, knees, or elbows).
+The mesh netting sleeve (e.g. Curad ® Hold Tite™, Surgilast ® Tubular Elastic Dressing) must allow air to pass through and not be occlusive (non-breathable).

-- Do not wear a Flector PATCH when bathing or showering.
+- Do not wear a Flector when bathing or showering.

-- Wash your hands after applying, handling or removing the patch.
+- Wash your hands after applying, handling or removing the topical system.

 Dosage Forms and Strengths